HieuCodes/hieucodes.github.io/_posts/2024-06-19-alair-post.md

 Anyway, I always just wanted to be some regular kid in school but because of Alair being a teacher there I was different.
 I realize two things now.
 First, I am already different because I have C.P. so that's a done deal.
 And two, he's the right Alair for me.
-I can't do a lot of physical stuff be- cause of my disability and that's okay with Alair and it wouldn't be with a lot of other friends I've met.
+I can't do a lot of physical stuff because of my disability and that's okay with Alair and it wouldn't be with a lot of other friends I've met.
 They'd be disappointed because they're into sports or whatever.
 I mean, Alair doesn't have a disability but you sure wouldn't want to see him throw a football.
 So in that way, we get along.
 It